agkozak/llm-prompts/README.md

 Original: I'm going to tell you about "Ain't Misbehavin'" and "I'm Gonna Wash My Hands of You."
 Incorrect revision: I am going to tell you about "Am Not Misbehaving" and "I Am Going to Wash My Hands of You."
 Correct revision: I am going to tell you about "Ain't Misbehavin'" and "I'm Gonna Wash My Hands of You."

+Original text: "Sweet Flossie Farmer," like "Fare Thee Well, Annabelle" (which Elsie would record two months later), was composed by Hollywood songwriters Mort Dixon and Allie Wrubel.
+Incorrect revision: "Sweet Flossie Farmer," similar to "Fare Thee Well, Annabelle" (which Elsie would record two months later), was composed by Hollywood songwriters Mort Dixon and Allie Wrubel.
+Correct revision: "Sweet Flossie Farmer," like "Fare Thee Well, Annabelle" (which Elsie would record two months later), was composed by Hollywood songwriters Mort Dixon and Allie Wrubel.

 Copy:
 ```